Our governance and leadership

 Executive team reward plan

-Payment under the reward plan is determined by performance against six strategic KPIs agreed by Council.
-This reward is a non-consolidated payment of up to 25% of the base salary of each Executive team member, 20% of which relates entirely to ACCA's performance, with the remaining 5% allocated for personal performance.
+This reward is a non-consolidated payment of up to 25% of the base salary of each Executive team member, 20% of which relates entirely to ACCA's strategic performance (Our strategic performance in 2018-19), with the remaining 5% allocated for personal performance.
 This arrangement is structured to reward behaviour and performance that is appropriate for ACCA and focus the organisation on those elements of ACCA’s Strategy to 2020 which Council believes require the greatest focus at a particular point in time.

 The Remuneration Committee determines the level of award achieved against ACCA targets for all executive directors alongside the level of award against personal targets for the chief executive.
 In turn, the chief executive determines how much of the 5% personal performance award is allocated to each of the executive directors.
 The chief executive is not present when her remuneration is discussed.

-In assessing ACCA performance, the framework includes all the six measures and targets agreed by Council, all of which are externally audited.
-The Remuneration Committee agrees up to two ‘focus’ measures which determine the award size.
-The remaining four KPIs act as modifying measures – for each of these measures not achieved, 15% of the award pool released by the achievement of the focus KPIs is deducted.
+In assessing ACCA performance, the framework includes the six measures and targets agreed by Council, all of which are externally audited.
+The Remuneration Committee agrees up to two ‘focus’ measures that determine the award size.
+The remaining four KPIs act as modifying measures; for each of these measures not achieved, 15% of the award pool released by the achievement of the focus KPIs is deducted.
 In this way, the Remuneration Committee seeks to ensure that it is reinforcing the importance of strong performance across ACCA’s balanced scorecard.

-This is a fair, transparent reward solution which has been created in line with ACCA’s reward principles by supporting the achievement of our strategy and assessing performance over a meaningful period that reflects our focus on sustained performance, suitable for a long-term business.
+This is a fair, transparent reward solution that has been created in line with ACCA’s reward principles, supporting the achievement of our strategy and assessing performance over a meaningful period that reflects our focus on sustained performance, suitable for a long-term business.
 The basis of the award is transparent through the use of relevant and measurable performance targets that are clearly linked to driving value.

 The Remuneration Committee has complete and sole discretion to moderate (up or down – including to 0%) the level of award determined if it does not believe the level adequately reflects underlying corporate performance or for any other reason.